12 Dec Book Review: Back Mechanic

 Interestingly enough, I had seen my friend a few months later and asked him if he had picked up the book on my recommendation to take control of his low back pain (LBP).

-He didn’t get the book.
-I thought that was unfortunate because I knew how much the book could help him.
+He didn’t get the book and I thought that was extremely unfortunate because I knew how much the book could have helped him.

 That leads me to this book review, which is now long overdue.